petru010/Automarket/README.md

-A simple intercative web-site for university purpose!
+A simple interactive web-site for university purpose!
 Using just HTML, CSS and Javascript